tdube2014/Flow-Image-SOPs/Readme.md

 + Trail Cameras that support EXFI data embedded images (most game camera images do).
 The exchangeable image file format (EXIF) is a standard for embedding technical metadata in image files that many camera manufacturers use and many image-processing programs support.
 EXIF metadata are commonly embedded in TIFF and JPEG images.
 + No resolution requirement.
 As long as you can see if the stage is high, medium or low, the images are useful.
-+ SD card, blue tooth, WIFI and cellualar models available.
++ SD card, blue tooth, WIFI and cellular models available.
 + Price from $99 to $599

 ### SD Cards <a name="subparagraph3"></a>
-+ Check camera for compatability (32GB-516GB)
++ Check camera for compatibility (32GB-516GB)

 ### Batteries <a name="subparagraph4"></a>